-(iii) When two (2) or more employees commenced employment on the same date, the seniority of each employee will be determined by a lottery with the union and management representatives present to determine the seniority of the employees.
+- (c) The Spareboard and Temporary Seniority lists shall be updated and forwarded to the Union each November and May. - (iii) When two (2) or more employees commenced employment on the same date, the seniority of each employee will be determined by a lottery with the union and management representatives present to determine the seniority of the employees.

-Transfers Out of the Bargaining Unit 15.07
+15.07 Transfers Out of the Bargaining Unit